chouliuzuo/IVQ/README.md

 ### 3. Model weights

-The pretrained model's parameter weights will be published soon.
+The pretrained model's parameter weights have been published and can be accessed at [here](https://huggingface.co/chouliu/IVQ/tree/main).

 ### 4. Acknowledgements